 The symbol is a blue hexagonal icon.
 Each product and service in the Google Cloud Platform (GCP) has its own unique blue hexagonal icon.
 These icons represent Google’s technology and tools, especially in architecture diagrams and technical references.

-Use a generic blue hexagon for products and services without a unique icon.
+Use a generic blue hexagon for products and services that don’t have a unique icon.
 This design helps users quickly identify and differentiate between various company offerings.
-The blue hexagon is a recognizable symbol for the brand, representing its range of cloud-based products and services.
+The blue hexagon is a recognizable brand symbol that represents its range of cloud-based products and services.

 Is Google Cloud still a thing?

 Yes, Google Cloud is still a big player in cloud computing.
-It keeps growing and offers many services for businesses.
-Whether you’re new to the cloud or already using it, the company helps modernize and transform businesses.
+It continues to grow and offers a wide range of services to businesses.
+Whether you’re new to the cloud or already using it, the company helps businesses modernize and transform.

 The brand focuses on open-source, hybrid, and multi-cloud solutions.
-These help businesses avoid depending on one vendor and speed up development.
+These help businesses avoid dependence on a single vendor and speed up development.
 The company provides tools and services like computing, storage, databases, machine learning, and data analytics.
 Google Cloud ensures strong data and application security.

 What does the Google Cloud logo mean?